Bhutan

 We will be on the lookout for a variety of species, including the Slender-billed Scimitar-babbler (another top target!), Shikra, Great Parrotbill, Golden-breasted Fulvetta, Eurasian Woodcock, Ashy Drongo, Rufous-fronted Tit, Grey-crested Tit, Stripe-throated Yuhina, White-throated Redstart, and Streak-breasted Scimitar Babbler.

 In addition to our avian encounters, we might have the opportunity to spot a few mammal species, including the Himalayan Goral, Hoary-bellied Squirrel, Himalayan Five-striped Squirrel, and with a stroke of luck, the rare Red Panda.
-Overnight stay: Kailas Guesthouse or similar, Bumthang (2800m).
+Overnight stay: Tendrel Resort or similar, Bumthang (2800m).

-Day 11: Mon 21 Apr - Trongsa to Tingtibi
+Day 11: Mon 21 Apr -Trongsa to Tingtibi - birding along Shemgang Road

 Following a satisfying breakfast around Kuenga Rubten, we will continue our journey towards Tingtibi, making additional birding stops whenever time permits.
-Some of the species we can expect to encounter in the area include the Oriental Hobby, Chestnut-winged Cuckoo, Fire-breasted Flowerpecker, Mountain Hawk Eagle, Green-billed Malkoha, Great Hornbill, White-throated Bulbul, Blue Rock Thrush, Common Tailorbird and Yellow-vented Warbler.
-Overnight stay for two nights: Tingtibi (600m).
-Please note that whilst Tingtibi is in the heart of a major wildlife-rich area, it is a remote, tropical village with little infrastructure, and our accommodation here is very basic.
+Some of the species we can expect to encounter in the area include the Peregrine Falcon, Oriental Hobby, Chestnut-winged Cuckoo (summer visitor), Fire-breasted Flowerpecker, Mountain Hawk Eagle, Green-billed Malkoha, Great Hornbill (Vulnerable), White-throated Bulbul, Blue Rock Thrush, Common Tailorbird and Yellow-vented Warbler.
+Overnight stay for two nights: Hotel Twang, Tingtibi (600m) Please note that whilst Tingtibi is in the heart of a major wildlife-rich area, it is a remote, tropical village with little infrastructure, and our accommodation here is very basic.

-Days 12 and 13: Tues 22 and Wed 23 Apr - Tingtibi to Royal Manas National Park
+Day 12: Tues 22 Apr - Tingtibi and Royal Manas National Park.

-Our exploration of the rarely-visited Royal Manas National Park in Tingtibi will introduce us to one of the most biodiverse areas in Bhutan, where we can witness an incredible variety of rare and special birds.
-Throughout the day, our target species will include the Critically Endangered White-bellied Heron, Pale-billed Parrotbill, White-browed Scimitar Babbler, the uncommon bamboo-specialist White-hooded Babbler, Pin-tailed Green Pigeon, Plaintive, Banded Bay, Drongo and Grey-bellied Cuckoos, White-browed Piculet, Pale-headed Woodpecker, Blyth's Paradise Flycatcher, Sultan Tit, Yellow-bellied, Yellow-vented, Yellow-browed and Rufous-faced Warblers, Rusty-cheeked Scimitar Babbler, Rufous-necked and Lesser Necklaced Laughingthrushes, Plain Flowerpecker, Silver-eared Mesia, Blue-winged Siva, Common Hill and Common Mynas, Slaty-backed, Snowy-browed, Dark-sided and Pale Blue Flycatchers, Oriental Magpie-robin, Crimson Sunbird, White-rumped Munia, Forest Wagtail, House Swift, Bronzed and Lesser Racket-tailed Drongos, Grey-throated and Golden Babblers, Striated Yuhina, Blue-capped Rock-thrush, Small Niltava, Barred Buttonquail, Rufescent Prinia, Plain Martin, Black-crested Bulbul, Tawny Fish Owl, Spot-bellied Eagle Owl, White-throated Needletail and Streaked Spiderhunter.
+Our exploration of the rarely visited Royal Manas National Park in Tingtibi will introduce us to one of the most biodiverse areas in Bhutan, where we can witness an incredible variety of rare and special birds.
+Throughout the day, our target species will include the White-bellied Heron (Critically Endangered), Pale-billed Parrotbill (a resident species and rarity), White-browed Scimitar Babbler, White-hooded Babbler (a local bamboo specialist and rarity), Pin-tailed Green Pigeon, Plaintive, Banded Bay, Drongo and Grey-bellied cuckoos, White-browed Piculet, Pale-headed Woodpecker (a bamboo specialist and rarity), Blyth's Paradise Flycatcher, Northern Goshawk, Sultan Tit, Yellow-bellied, Yellow-vented, Yellow-browed and Rufous-faced warblers, Rusty-cheeked Scimitar Babbler, Rufous-necked and Lesser Necklaced Laughingthrushes, Plain Flowerpecker, Silver-eared Mesia, Blue-winged Siva, Common Hill and Common Mynas, Slaty-backed, Snowy-browed, Dark-sided and Pale Blue Flycatchers, Oriental Magpie-robin, Black Redstart, Crimson Sunbird, White-rumped Munia, Forest Wagtail, House Swift, Bronzed and Lesser Racket-tailed Drongos, Grey-throated and Golden Babblers, Striated Yuhina, Blue-capped Rock-thrush, Small Niltava, Blue-naped Pitta (rare), White-throated Kingfisher, Barred Buttonquail, Rufescent Prinia, Plain Martin, Black-crested Bulbul, Great Cormorant, Tawny Fish Owl, Spot-bellied Eagle Owl, White-throated Needletail and Streaked Spiderhunter.

 In addition to the avian wonders, Tingtibi valley presents us with the best chance to observe one of Bhutan's rare primates, the Golden Langur, as they forage along the roadside.